freenas/freenas-docs/userguide/intro.rst

 The following screens have changed:

+* Each device in a mirrored boot pool now displays a :guilabel:`Detach` button in :menuselection:`System --> Boot --> Status`.
+This can be used to remove a device from the boot pool.

 * The :guilabel:`Enable Console Menu` in
   :menuselection:`System --> Advanced` has been renamed to :guilabel:`Show Text Console Without Password Prompt`.